igkini/megapose_ros/README.md

 ## Prerequisites
 - ROS2 Jazzy (only tested version).
 - CUDA-capable GPU with at least 6GB of VRAM, but **12BG** is recommended.
-- CUDA 12.6 was used during development and testing(other CUDA versions might work as well).
 - Realsense or Zed SDK installed, or a ros2 bag file.